Popolia/PaliaTools7-Firewall-/README.md

 how to solve crashes in fishing and vivox ("Client travel experienced failure")

+ps: the procedure for people who have window as a firewall, if you have avast or other do the procedure "add an exception" in your firewall.

 ![Capture d’écran 2023-09-04 194244](https://github.com/Popolia/PaliaTools7-Firewall-/assets/69745473/3b1559c1-b79a-49cf-9bb1-e5b1dc0ff50f)

 ![Capture d’écran 2023-09-04 194802](https://github.com/Popolia/PaliaTools7-Firewall-/assets/69745473/0a530410-05f8-4822-83fb-dfddc49a23f5)